latest nhpb_banner 1__compressed2

 How to Save Money

-Salvation Army assistance programs Dakota County Minnesota.
+Salvation Army provides free items in Dakota County

 Meals and feeding programs are offered by the Salvation Army year-round for anyone, including families, who need help.
 This can include free evening meals, lunches, or even breakfast.
 Many locations will also provide free thanksgiving and Christmas meals too.